kube-fieldforge/kube-fieldforge/README.md

-# kube-configbuilder
+# kube-fieldforge
-Kubernetes Operator for building ConfigMaps and Secrets from other resources
+Kubernetes Operator for forging ConfigMaps and Secrets from other resources